Max-Mobility/native-script-accelerometer/README.md

 # NativeScript Accelerometer Plugin
-Accelerometer plugin for NativeScript
+Accelerometer plugin for NativeScript with TYPE_LINEAR_ACCELERATION

 ## Installation
 ```
 tns plugin add nativescript-accelerometer
 ```

-This plugin is compatible with both NativeScript `2.x` and `3.x` versions.
+This plugin is based on the original accelerometer plugin except that it uses TYPE_LINEAR_ACCELERATION rather than TYPE_ACCELEROMETER

 ## Usage
 ```